The other day I bumped into an old friend. Lucy. We went to college together.

 The next part is to create your Bluehost account and set up your billing information.

-You can also change your package information on this stage.
+You can also change your package information at this stage.

 You can go for the basic plan for three years that costs – $95.40 ($2.65 for 36 months).